-[ITU-T H.248.1] Recommendation ITU-T H.248.1 (2005), Gateway control protocol: Version 3, including its Amendment 2 (12/2009).
+[ITU-T H.248.1] Recommendation ITU-T H.248.1 (03/2013), Gateway control protocol: Version 3.

 [IETF RFC 3550] IETF RFC 3550 (2003), RTP: A Transport Protocol for Real-Time Applications.

 3 Definitions

 <Check in the ITU-T Terms and definitions database on the public website whether the term is already defined in another Recommendation.
 It may be more consistent to refer to such a definition rather than redefine it>